valkum/game-programming/include/README.md

-our header files go here!
+All our project header files.
+All necessary third-party header files that do not exist under /usr/local/include are also placed here.